A/B testing can be as simple as reciting the alphabet.

 - For bloggers, a single subscription could be considered a conversion.

-- For an eCommerce store, a conversion might be a sale, subscription, newsletter sign-up, product carting, or even an event click.
+- For an ecommerce store, a conversion might be a sale, subscription, newsletter sign-up, add to cart, or even an event click.

 The conversion goals you set depend on your business model, but make sure that regardless of what they are, they’re designed to help you reach your bigger-picture goals.

 Identifying the conversions you want to increase will make it easier to determine what kinds of changes you should make in your variations.
 Plus, it will help you decide right from the start what kinds of results you want to see.

 Without this information, it can be difficult to identify the winning variation accurately after you’ve finished running a test.

 The clearer you are with the goal you want to achieve, the easier it will be reach that goal.

 And if you’re struggling to pick just one, start by listing all of your ideas in a spreadsheet.

 Determine which would have the biggest impact on your business’s goals, and start there.